google/wuffs/README.md

 possible, it is unlikely that a Puffs compiler would be worth writing in Puffs.

+# What Does It Look Like?

+The `std/gif/decode_lzw.puffs` file is a good example.
+See the "Your First Edit" section below for more guidance.

 # Background

 Parsing untrusted data, such as images downloaded from across the web, have a